groupdocs-signature/GroupDocs.Signature-Products/content/signature/java/verify/pptx.en.md

 ############################# Steps ############################
 steps:
     enable: true
-    title: "Steps for Verifying Signatures in PPTX using Java"
+    title: "Steps for verifying signatures in PPTX using Java"
     content: |
       [GroupDocs.Signature](/signature/java/) can verify the presence of specific signatures in a PPTX document.
 Java developers can easily empower their applications by adding features provided by our solution.